 Please note that every patient"s case is unique, and therefore the process may slightly vary.

-Dr. Nur Afsar specializes in natural-looking preventative Botox, combining over _doctor_10137_years_ of medical aesthetics experience with a personalized approach.
+Dr. Nur Afsar specializes in natural-looking preventative Botox, combining over 7 years of experience of medical aesthetics experience with a personalized approach.

-Dr. Atilla Hacilar brings over _doctor_5958_years_ of plastic surgery expertise with specialized training in aesthetic procedures from Ankara Numune Hospital.
+Dr. Atilla Hacilar brings over 31 years of experience of plastic surgery expertise with specialized training in aesthetic procedures from Ankara Numune Hospital.

 Turkish dermatologists typically recommend starting preventative Botox in your mid-to-late 20s or early 30s.
 While legal from age 18, specialists at clinics like Quartz Hospital suggest waiting until dynamic lines appear.
 This prejuvenation approach prevents deep wrinkles from etching into the skin permanently.